-A lot of people believe that Mexico is unsafe, what do you have to say about this?
+A lot of people believe that Mexico is unsafe.
+Is it true?

 Well, I honestly feel more in danger when I am in the USA.
 Here in Mexico, we don’t have random violence.
 The violence is almost always cartel-related.
 If you aren’t in the cartels, military, or law enforcement you are generally safe.
 That said, one should always be aware of their surroundings and be smart about where they are and who they are with.

-What are some of the challenges of teaching Mexico?
+What are some of the challenges of teaching in Mexico?

 I’m not sure if this is an issue throughout the whole country, but at least in the little towns, I have seen that education isn’t a priority in the home.
 Many parents may have only finished middle school, and they’re just fine working in factories, so they don’t push their kids to go farther.